 This command can save time in a single drop bus system by allowing the bus master to access the memory functions without providing the 64-bit ROM code.
-If more than one slave is present on the bus and a read command is issued following the Skip ROM command, data collision will occur on the bus as multiple slaves transmit simultaneously (open drain pull-downs will produce a wire-AND result).
+If more than one slave is present on the bus and a read command is issued following the Skip ROM command, data collision occurs on the bus as multiple slaves transmit simultaneously (open-drain pulldowns produce a wired-AND result).